 - Can I enroll in the MFA Program part-time?
 Answer: No. Ours is a three-year full-time program.

 - Is the GRE really necessary?
 Answer: GREs are recommended but not required.
-Many students are admitted without GRE scores.
+Many students are admitted without GRE scores, and the lack of GRE scores will not adversely affect your chances for admission.

 - What if my GRE test date is late and my scores won't arrive until after the 1st?
 Answer: See number 4.